SESYNC-ci/advanced-git-lesson/slides/intro.md

 or the [Git in the Shell lesson](https://cyberhelp.sesync.org/git-in-the-shell-lesson): set up a repo, stage changes, commit, push, and pull.

+**Please review one of the basic git lessons to make sure you are up to speed before proceeding with this lesson.**

 In addition, you should have a general idea of how Unix shell commands work.
 These commands have their own special syntax.
 If you aren't familiar with Unix shell commands, you might want to